Welcome to my site, whosichasechandler.com! The one-stop shop for everything related to me – which inevitably is all music related!

-When I was 3 years-old, my mother took me to a few piano lessons and I began sitting myself down at the piano to experiment.
-When I was given a choice between instruments in 4th grade, I chose trumpet without question and practiced enough to annoy our neighbors in Santa Cruz, CA. When I moved to San Clemente, CA when I was about 9, I started piano lessons again and started on the Bastein series of method books.
+When I was 3 years-old, my mother took me to a few piano lessons and I began sitting myself down at the piano.
+When in 4th grade I was given a choice between instruments, I chose trumpet without question and practiced enough to annoy our neighbors in Santa Cruz, CA. When I moved to San Clemente, CA when I was about 9, I started piano lessons again and started on the Bastein series of method books.
 In 5th grade, I was accepted into the honor band as 2nd trumpet and in middle school was 1st trumpet from 7th to 8th grade at BAMS.

 In high school, I played in concert band, wind ensemble, symphonic band, and jazz band.
-I began composing trumpet duets to play with my friend and couldn’t help but continue producing/mixing my own tracks in Sony Music Studio, which I had started doing in middle school.
+I began composing trumpet duets to play with my friend and couldn’t help but continue producing/mixing my own tracks in Sony Music Studio, which I had already started doing in middle school.
 It wasn’t until my time at Saddleback College that I truly began falling in love with music and quickly took up guitar and voice.
-I took “applied music” (a performance class) for both trumpet and voice, while I pursued popular songwriting and played for outside venues and film festivals in the area.
+I took “applied music” (a performance class) for both trumpet and voice, while I pursued popular songwriting outside of school, playing for outside venues and film festivals in the area.

-My Bachelors was at Concordia University Irvine (CUI) where I received multiple scholarships for trumpet, voice, and academics.
-I was accepted into the opera programs at Chapman University, Boston Conservatory, and Cal State University, Long Beach, but did not have enough to support myself attending these schools and landed myself at CUI, a wonderful private school that offered many performance opportunities for me in choirs, bands, orchestra, and jazz combos.
+My Bachelors was at Concordia University, Irvine (CUI) where I received multiple scholarships for trumpet, voice, and academics.
+I was accepted into the opera programs at Chapman University, Boston Conservatory, and Cal State University, Long Beach, but did not have enough to attend these schools financially so I landed a scholarship-heavy performance spot at CUI, a wonderful private school that offered many performance opportunities for me in choirs, bands, orchestra, and jazz combos.

-After my senior vocal recital that was the first in CUI music program history to receive honors, I took first place at a POSA vocal competition held at Chapman University the next day.
+After my senior vocal recital in 2014 (the first in CUI music program history to receive honors), I took first place at a POSA vocal competition held at Chapman University the next day.
 I soon found myself leaving behind a teaching credential program at CUI for a Masters program in Music Composition at Cal State University, Fullerton (CSUF).

 As I studied in the graduate music composition program at CSUF, I was given lead roles in the opera scenes program and was a graduate assistant for the New Music Festivals.
 My graduate project was an hour-long opera I entitled, Reverie, which I hope to have performed one day.
-It was during my last years at CSUF that I founded Newgate Music & Arts – a contemporary concert music ensemble that hosted new music and art events sponsored by the city of Mission Viejo and the Cultural Arts Committee.
-Newgate was my 501(c)(3), non-profit organization for two years that grew my musicianship to another level.
+It was during my last years at CSUF that I founded Newgate Music & Arts: a contemporary concert music ensemble that hosted new music and art events aided by the city of Mission Viejo and the Cultural Arts Committee.
+Newgate was my 501(c)(3), non-profit organization for two years (2016 to 2018) that grew my musicianship to another level.

 During my time with Newgate, I improved my conducting, my management style, my composition, my organizational skills, my connections, my ability to time manage, my performance skill, my graphic and website design, and my financial projection ability.
-I had far too many hats in this company as the Executive Director on the board that eventually led to my closing of the company, but the experience I gained during those two years (2016-2018) was priceless.
+I had far too many hats in this company as the Executive Director and eventually closed the company for my sanity.
+But the experience I gained during those two years (2016-2018) was priceless.